amanighonim/CloudComputingA2/README.md

 6- If the Lambda fails to process the message after 3 attempts, it is moved to a Dead-Letter Queue (DLQ).

 ![Architecture Diagram](Architecture-Diagram.png)

+Visibility timeout is the period during which a message becomes invisible to other consumers after being picked up.
+If the Lambda function processes the message successfully, the message is deleted.
+If it fails or times out, the message becomes visible again and is retried.
+Visibility timeout prevents duplicate processing of the same message by multiple Lambda instances and gives the function a chance to complete its task before others can see it.
+A DLQ stores messages that repeatedly fail processing.
+In this assignment, if the Lambda fails to process a message 3 times (maxReceiveCount = 3), the message is moved to the DLQ.
+It prevents problematic messages from clogging the main queue and gives developers a chance to inspect and debug the failed data separately.
+This actually happened to me during this assignment, I published the test order, and the message made it all the way to Lambda but then it failed because the Lambda didn’t have permission to write to DynamoDB.
+Since I hadn't set up the IAM role properly, the function kept failing.
+However thanks to the visibility timeout, the message wasn’t being processed in parallel, and after three failed attempts, it was moved to the DLQ automatically.